Talk to your health care team to work out what programs might suit you. Our support programs include:

 MyDESMOND is an adapted online version of the face-to-face DESMOND self-management workshop for people living with type 2 diabetes.

 DESMOND (Diabetes Education and Self-Management for the Ongoing and Newly Diagnosed)—provides you with practical skills to manage your type 2 diabetes.
 Whether you are newly diagnosed or have been living with diabetes for some time, meet people who are just like you and learn everything you need to know about type 2 diabetes, including information on food choices and medications.

 Find out more about DESMOND.

-Keep your diabetes care on track with the Beat it program.
-This program is a group exercise and lifestyle program to help you better manage your diabetes and improve your general health.
+Want help to reach your fitness goals?
+Beat it is an 8-week group exercise and lifestyle program to help you better manage your diabetes and improve your general health.

 All our programs offer peer and general support.
 There are also specialised programs for children with type 1 diabetes to help them fully enjoy their time at school.

 Some programs specifically empower people with diabetes, while others help the general community.

 Baby steps is an online self-management program for women previously diagnosed with gestational diabetes.